learningequality/velox/docs/advanced-usage-vms.md

 # Virtual Machines
 [Velox](../README.md) ⟶ [Detailed documentation](../README.md#detailed-documentation) ⟶ [Advanced usage](../README.md#detailed-documentation) ⟶ Virtual machines

 ## Overview

-This document explains how to run Velox tests using the Virtualbox virtual machines.
+This document explains how to run Velox tests using the VirtualBox virtual machines.

-You would want to use virtual machines if the underlying hardware you're testing on is too powerful and you would like to limit the resources, or you would like to run the tests by limiting only a part of the computer's resources, e.g. limiting available RAM but not limiting the CPU, or vice-versa.
+It is recommended to use virtual machines if the underlying hardware you're testing on is too powerful and you need to limit the resources, or when you need to run the tests by limiting only a part of the computer's resources, e.g. limiting available RAM but not limiting the CPU, or vice-versa.

 ## Limiting resources

-As we're using [Vagrant](https://www.vagrantup.com) to provision the virtual machines, it's fairly easy to configure resources limitations by changing a few configuration options.
+When you use [Vagrant](https://www.vagrantup.com) to provision the virtual machines, it's fairly easy to configure resources limitations by changing a few configuration options.

 By default, resources limitations defined via the `Vagrantfile` are: